School Social Workers

 Hearts for Homelessness

-During this event, students will be accepting donations of cash, checks, and electronic payments.
+During the event, the district will accept in person donations, but we also accept electronic donations!
 If you would like to make an electronic donation, please visit https://bit.ly/3SAmBDB and type “Hearts for Homelessness” in the description box.
 Donations can also be mailed to ATTENTION: Hearts for Homelessness Springdale Public Schools, 804 West Johnson Avenue, Springdale, AR, 72765.

 Families in Transition